top of page

 Terms and Conditions

-By booking our preservation services or purchasing our floral art work, you acknowledge that you have read, understood and agree to our Terms and Conditions as detailed below.
+By booking our preservation services or purchasing our floral art work, you acknowledge that you have read, understood and agreed to our Terms and Conditions as detailed below.

-1. I understand that I am responsible for the shipping or delivery of my bouquet to Pressed and Preserved, and the costs associated with this.
+1. I understand that I am responsible for arranging and covering the cost of shipping or delivery of my bouquet to Pressed and Preserved.
 I have read the 'Shipping' information page on the Pressed and Preserved website and will adhere to these guidelines.

 2. I understand that I am responsible for the labelling of my bouquet and contents in my shipment box prior to sending, e.g. charms, buttonholes.